LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/09/maw-chap-6.rst

 the most commonly-seen one.
 Insert can be done in :math:`O(\log N)` in the worst case and constant on average.
 DeleteMin can be done in :math:`O(\log N)`.
 However, it has natural drawback in supporting merge operation, which is needed when we want to merge two heaps into one.
-This needs to the `leftist heap <{filename}/blog/2017/04/03/leftist-heaps.md>`_, `skew heap <{filename}/blog/2017/04/04/skew-heap.md>`_, and `binomial-queue <{filename}/blog/2017/04/08/binomial-queue.md>`_.
+This leads to the `leftist heap <{filename}/blog/2017/04/03/leftist-heaps.md>`_, `skew heap <{filename}/blog/2017/04/04/skew-heap.md>`_, and `binomial-queue <{filename}/blog/2017/04/08/binomial-queue.md>`_.
 Leftist heap